 Experience life as a mobile medical care worker

 Join a team of nurses travelling around Romanian homes to administer medical care and support to families.
 The unit cares for about 100 patients across Brasov county, mainly the elderly, those with mobility issues or recent hospital discharges that require ongoing care and monitoring.

 In order to complete this programme, the minimum requirement is a first aid qualification.
 Those who are already studying medicine can get involved in a much greater range of practices.

 Volunteers with just a first aid qualification will be trained to:

 - Take blood pressure and temperature

 - Diuresis and stool sample measuring

-Those who are studying medicine already can expect to help with the above, as well as:
+Those who are studying medicine already can expect to help with the above, as well as tasks such as: